 Bathing water sampling

-Our daily pollution risk forecasting service is the best way for bathers to get an up to date risk assessment of conditions before bathing.
-This year the system has been upgraded providing even more accurate forecasts of when a temporary reduction in water quality is likely.
-For information on pollution risk forecasts and warnings, visit www.gov.uk/quality-of-local-bathing-water.
+Our daily pollution risk forecasting service, which is the best way for bathers to get the latest information on water quality, has been providing updates throughout lockdown.
+This year the system has been upgraded to provide even more accurate forecasts of when a temporary reduction in water quality is likely.
+For information on pollution risk forecasts and warnings visit our website.

 Angling and our fisheries